 Laurence St-Germain burst onto the World Cup scene in 2015, when she finished in the top-30 in Aspen, Colorado.
-The slalom specialist has been a member of the team since 2015, and continues to develop as part of a strong women’s slalom team for Canada.
-In 2021-22, she placed in the Top 30 in seven different races, and finished 15th in the overall slaom standings.
+The slalom specialist continues to develop as part of a strong women’s slalom team for Canada.
+In 2021-22, she placed in the top-30 in seven different races and finished 15th in the overall slalom standings.

-While she exploded onto the world stage, she did so while pursuing a computer sciences degree at the University of Vermont and racing on the NCAA circuit and has gone on to pursue a second degree in biomedical engineering.
-The Quebec native competed at the 2018 Olympic Games, where she finished 15th in the slalom and the 2022 Beijing Games where she finished 17th.
+While she exploded onto the world stage, she did so while pursuing a computer science degree at the University of Vermont and racing on the NCAA circuit and has gone on to pursue a second degree in biomedical engineering.
+In addition, the St. Ferréol-les-Neiges, Quebec native competed at the 2018 Olympic Games, where she finished 15th in the slalom and the 2022 Beijing Games where she finished 17th.